Overview and Introduction

 - Other: Have a documented history of receiving need-based financial aid.

-- Campus Deadline: Last Monday of January by 12:00 noon.
+- Campus Deadline: Third Monday of January by 12:00 noon.

 - Endorsement: This scholarship requires U-M endorsement.
 Applications are submitted directly to ONSF.
 Refer to Canvas for more details.